gacetta/notes/testing.md

 - `dependency injection` -

 ## Testing Server-Side (Node and Express)
-`Supertest` - used to test routes on server with Node.
+`SuperTest` - used to test routes on server with Node.
 Uses http request library called `Superagent`to provide a high-level abstraction for testing routes.

 ## End-to-end testing
 end-to-end testing should resemble a real browser as closely as possible.
 We can do this using headless browser or browser automater